What Size Truck Do You Need to Pull a 30-Ft Travel Trailer? 5 Great Options!

 The Silverado 1500 is a lot of fun to drive and handles quite well.
 It’s impressive that they have managed to add so much to their vehicle to make it capable when going on long trips as well as short-term powerful towing.

-Either way, if you are looking to travel with a 30 foot model; the Silverado 1500 is a great option for you that should keep your family comfortable inside as well.
+Either way, if you are looking at what size truck do you need to pull a 30-ft travel trailer, the Silverado 1500/Sierra 1500 is a great option for you that should keep your family comfortable inside as well.

 Ford F-150